janboone/applied-economics/source/source/installing.rst

 Optional:
 ---------

-If you like the way this website looks, you may want to install:

-* sphinx_.
-With sphinx you work with reStructuredText.
-You can also export your notebooks to reStructuredText to integrate them with sphinx, but you do not have to.
-Integrating sphinx with GitHub is a but tricky, but we can explain how this works.
+.. _optionalinstall:

+* You can install Latex_.
+Latex is great to write your MSc thesis in.
+For this course, you need it if you want to export a jupyter notebook and display math in html.
+* Further, you can install Pandoc_.
+Pandoc is an incredible piece of software.
+It allows you to easily move between different formats.
+See the demos_ on the Pandoc website.
+Nowadays it is useful to be able to publish in html, but the last thing you want is to actually type html.
+With Pandoc you don't need to.
+You type in an "easy" language like Markdown_ or reStructuredText_ and then convert to html (or reveal.js_ to make a presentation).

-We will be editing a lot of text files.
+Once you really get into open source, you will be editing (plain) text files.
 Clearly, you can use MS Word or other office type software to do this, but this is not recommended (you probably guessed this).
 Most operating systems have a simple editor installed, like notepad on Windows.
 This may be a bit "too